SigNoz/signoz.io/docs/instrumentation/javascript.md

       // OpenTelemetry automatic instrumentation must go here.

     async function bootstrap() {
+        // highlight-start
         await tracer.start();
+        //highlight-end
         const app = await NestFactory.create(AppModule);
         await app.listen(3001);
       }
       bootstrap();
     ```

+    You can now run your Nestjs application.
+The data captured with OpenTelemetry from your application should start showing on the SigNoz dashboard.

 But if you want to instrument only your Nestjs framework, then you need to use the following package: